-I'm not saying that Spaniards are the best people in the world to build the metaverse.
+I'm not saying that Spaniards building the metaverse ecosystem is what will determine its outcome for good and for bad.
 But I am agreeing with this statement that the most valuable connections are human connections, meaning IRL, in real life, in person, face-to-face, physically present, you get my point here.

 Most of Spain is still learning how to do things online or rather "por Internet", as they say.
 The normal way of doing things is still very much in physical form.
 Like wanting to meet over a coffee, sitting down at a real table, although that is less time-efficient.
 Or still preferring to pay with cash although that means taking the time to fish up the small coins from your wallet to give the exact amount, while chit-chatting with the infinitely patient and kind cashier.

 I always argue that Spanish people are really good at doing life and, as an extension of that, you could say that they are masters at expressing emotions and the overall humanness of it all.
 Creativity, passion, humility and playfulness should be useful traits for any person having a say in what is to become of our future digital world - or more accurately worlds, plural.